Welcome! I’m so glad you found the website!

 Still, the goal is the same as it always has been – to let you know about opportunities to live it up on less, right here where you live.
 (And there are lots of opportunities, or else I wouldn’t be so busy keeping this website updated.)
 If you’re on a budget I encourage you to get out and explore something new, even if it isn’t necessarily something you would normally think to do.
 Use the Free and Cheap Events Calendar to find something.
 You’ll be amazed at how much fun you can have!
-I’m terrible at bowling, but had a great time going with the kids last summer (who bowled for free) when it was so hot.
+I’m terrible at bowling, but had a great time going with the kids one summer (who bowled for free) when it was so hot.
 And even though I’m not a rock collector, our visit to the Wichita Gem and Mineral show one spring was memorable and fun.
 I could give you a ton of examples like that.
 (Which means we actually have been getting out and doing things, now that I think of it.)

 Anyway, the point is that no matter what your income level, there’s good, clean fun to be had here in Wichita, on the cheap.